danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/7_-_Chapter_7__Enhanced_Leadership_—_Larger_Networks,_Stronger_Influence (1).md

 ### Resetting the Course

 In a sudden twist of fate, Razorbeam fared no better in their digital reputation battle.
-Miranda finally conceded the memoir was an overreach.
+Eleanor finally conceded the memoir was an overreach.
 After seeing the **comments sections turn into a war zone**, she realized the fundamental flaw: **AI tools should complement human instinct, not replace it**.

-In a joint effort, Miranda enlisted Violetta who had been quietly tinkering with ChatGPT.
+In a joint effort, Eleanor enlisted Miranda who had been quietly tinkering with ChatGPT.
 Together they encouraged the team to share personal anecdotes rather than longer, AI-generated rewrites.
 A simple prompt asked for daily updates from team members to covertly amalgamate in their social media presence.

 > **AI TOOL USAGE:**
-> **WHAT Violetta TYPED:**
+> **WHAT MIRANDA TYPED:**
 > "Generate a weekly digest post summarizing fun highlights shared in our team Slack.
 Keep it casual."

 They watched as the AI distilled true stories and experiences into a digestible and memorable format.